MonicaLRomo/SSMS-Project-/README.md

-# SSMS-Project-
+# Capstone-SSMS-Project-
-Creation of a small database on SSMS (SQL Server Management Studio) and a generated file done on SSRS (SQL Server Reporting Services).
+Creation of a relational database project in SQL running on SSMS (SQL Server Management Studio) and a generated file done on SSRS (SQL Server Reporting Services).

 This was made for a fictional field technician business who had a customer with a couple locations.
 I was able to generate a file from the database I created on SSMS.